dynamite-ready/node-gamepad/README.md

 #Node Gamepad v0.1.0

-A cross platform, native module for gamepads, based on SDL 2.
+A Node JS cross platform native module for gamepads, based on SDL 2.
 Presently works on Windows and Mac OSX.
 A Linux version is in the works.
-I'll endeavour to provide more detail before long, but the basic instructions for use are as follows:
+I'll also endeavour to provide more detail before long, but the basic instructions for use are as follows:

 ###Installation:
 Make sure you have Node JS installed, obviously.
 Node-Gyp is essential too.